Mental Health Therapy in Arkansas

 In Person

-Katie Argueta is a Counselor, providing both online and in-person sessions.
-Services include therapy for teen & preteen (11 - 18) and adults (18+).
-Katie has experience working with Bisexual People, Gay People, People with Immunological Disorders, Intersex People, Lesbians, Nonbinary People, Queer People, Racial Justice Advocates, Single Mothers, and Transgender People.
-Sessions are available in Spanish.
-They accept American Express, Apple Cash, and Cash, and may offer sliding scale payment options to help with the cost of treatment.
+Lance White is a Licensed Professional Counselor, providing online sessions.
+Services include therapy for adults (18+).
+Lance has experience working with Bisexual People, Gay People, Lesbians, Queer People, and Transgender People.
+Lance is in-network with insurance providers including Ambetter, BlueCross BlueShield, and QualChoice.
+They accept American Express, HSA, and Mastercard.
 Get in touch to see how therapy can fit your goals and schedule.

 Bentonville, Arkansas - Licensed Professional Counselor